-How could I manage the influx of panic from others around me, while grasping for ways to determine whether they or I had gone insane?
+I accepted this challenge, seeking ways to manage the influx of panic from others around me, while grasping for ways to determine whether they or I had gone insane.
 Of course, thinking too much about the virus would not cause infection, but it could very well cause someone to lose their mind.

 From the beginning, my goal with this thing was to apply the right amount of self-preserving negative emotion (fear, worry, anger, or whatever) to the problem at hand.
 In my professional life I specialized in automation and efficiency, applying the right amount of resources to get the job done.
 It wasn’t like I had a whole lot of energy to spare anyway, with a busy career and a hectic family life at home.